Trade winds in the Mediterranean: three weeks sailing from Martinique to the coast of Corsica via the Azores, on Yannick Bestaven's sailboat

 At sea - Atlantic Ocean The Azores

-Day 10 to Day 15 - From the open Atlantic to the Azores: From Day 10 onwards, the yacht heads... more+ northeast.
-The sailing takes place in an area where the weather becomes more variable, requiring careful monitoring, precise adjustments, and good coordination of watches.
+From the open Atlantic to the Azores: From day 10 onwards, the sailboat heads northeast.
+The voyage... more+ takes place in an area where the weather becomes more variable, requiring careful monitoring, precise adjustments, and good coordination of watches.
 The crew members put into practice the skills they acquired during their first days at sea: weather observation, course optimization, and fine adjustments to the sails.
-Conditions can alternate between sustained winds, temporary calms, and transitions between low-pressure systems, providing an ideal learning environment for advanced maneuvers and the management of a large sailboat on the high seas.

-Around day 14, the crew reaches the Azores after several days of cooler and more technical sailing.
+Conditions can alternate between sustained winds, temporary calms, and transitions between low-pressure systems, providing an ideal learning environment for advanced maneuvers and the management of a large sailing ship on the high seas.
+Around the 14th day, the crew reaches the Azores after several days of cooler and more technical sailing.
 The stopover offers a moment of rest and conviviality: refueling, boat inspection, well-deserved rest, and exploration ashore before continuing the crossing.

 Breakfast